 Make sure your users understand your practice areas and specialties.
 On your home page, be sure to highlight these items so users get a clear idea of the work you do and who you do it with.

 2) Provide Resources to Gain Credibility and Establish Trust

 First-time visitors that arrive via search engines, such as Google or Bing, have no reason to trust you or any other lawyer for that matter.

 Be sure to address those credibility issues with users upfront by providing elements of social proof, such as testimonials, accreditations, or industry affiliations.

 Well-designed attorney profile pages gave users a greater sense of the attorneys’ skills, personality, and core competency.

 Elements that constitute a well-designed profile include photos of the attorneys, biographical information, and experience.

 4) Make It Mobile-Responsive

-Its worth noting that search engines, such as Google and Bing give preferential exposure to sites which are mobile responsive.
+It’s worth noting that search engines, such as Google and Bing give preferential exposure to sites that are mobile responsive.